...Important information for new borrowers...

 Academic progress decisions are made at the school level and can not be appealed to the Department of Education.
 Deadline for submitting financial aid appeals are set on a semester basis and letters and or supplemental documentation will not be accepted after the established dates.
-Appeal deadlines are as follows:
+Appeal deadlines are listed in the catalog each year.

 Students desiring to submit a Letter of Appeal should do so within ten (10) business days of their most recent denial.
 A Letter of Appeal and all supporting documentation should be addressed to the Financial Aid Coordinator; Lamar Institute of Technology; P.O.
 Box 10043; Beaumont, Texas 77710.
 Decisions regarding student eligibility will be made by the Financial Aid Department based on information provided by the student.
 Students who wish to dispute results of the appeal process may do so by submitting a written request for a personal interview with the Financial Aid Coordinator.
 If satisfaction if not obtained, a final review by the LIT Financial Aid Director may be requested in writing.